Greece Moments Greece Moments

 Venetian Kastro and Lighthouse

-At the tip of the headland you will come to a large square called Platia Afanous Nautou with the huge bronze Monument of the Unknown Navigator of Andros.
-From here, you can look out over the remains of a Venetian castle.
+At the tip of the headland you will reach a large square called Platia Afanous Nautou, home to the impressive bronze Monument of the Unknown Navigator of Andros.
+From here, you can also look out over the remains of a Venetian castle.

 Kastro Andros Chora Ausblick Sehenswuerdigkeiten Kykladen